NicoFrL/MAFFT_ScoreNGo/README.md

 2. Detailed information for each alignment, including parameters used, execution time, and various scores.
 3. The best combination of parameters for your dataset.

-Results are saved in the `mafft_results` directory.
+Results are saved in the `mafft_results` directory, including:
+- Individual alignment files
+- A summary file (mafft_results_summary.txt)
+- A list of MAFFT commands used (mafft_commands.txt)
+- Debug logs (debug_logs.txt)

 ## Troubleshooting